 One thing that we’ve found to be true is that it helps to touch when we’re angry.
 It helps to look each other in the eye, to hug or to hold hands because it forms a tangible connection between us that’s hard to ignore.
-It reminds us what really matters and gives us a chance to see and hear and feel the other person’s position.
+It reminds us what matters and gives us a chance to see, hear, and feel the other person’s position.

 3. Date nights are overrated.